 The Best Spots for LGBTQ Nightlife in Las Vegas

-Pride Month may be in June, but here in Las Vegas, we celebrate Pride in October.
-June is just too hot—not sweaty-sexy-ripped-bodies hot, but sweaty-drag-queens-with-eyeliner-running-down-their-faces hot.
-That said, there are still plenty of places to celebrate your LGBTQ+ pride in Vegas every other month of the year.
+In Las Vegas, we celebrate Pride in October (officially LGBT History Month).
+June is just too hot—not sweaty-sexy-ripped-bodies hot, but eyeliner-running-down-the-face hot.
+That said, there are still plenty of places to celebrate your LGBTQ+ pride in Vegas all throughout “official” Pride month, and every other month of the year, too.

 When it comes to gay destinations, Las Vegas isn’t exactly Miami or Palm Springs, but we do what we can and we do it with a whole lot of camp.
 The best gay bars tend to be beloved dives, many of which are located in the "Fruit Loop”—the actual name of Vegas’ gay bar district just east of the Strip.
 But on and off Strip, you’ll find fun bars, clubs, events, variety shows, and entertainment that warmly welcome the LGBTQ community, even if they don’t explicitly cater to it.
 This is Vegas, after all.

 And even though we celebrate Pride in October, there are still plenty of Pride events happening around town throughout the month of June!
 Some highlights include the Henderson Pride Festival (with events happening throughout the month), PRIDE OUTside’s hiking events throughout the summer, Women's HotHer Pool Party at Influence, The POOL at The LINQ, on Sunday, June 5, and “A Beautiful Tomorrow” PRIDE poolside celebration at the Boulevard Pool at the Cosmopolitan on June 18.
 Check out the Las Vegas Pride events calendar for full listings.